-In December, I went to no less than three: the exhibit of his books at the British Library, the immersive Dickens exhibit at the Museum of London, and his only remaining residence in London at 48 Doughty Street now known as the Charles Dickens Museum which houses thousands of his personal effects.
+In December, I went to no less than three: the exhibit of his books at the British Library, the immersive Dickens exhibit at the Museum of London, and his only remaining residence in London at 48 Doughty Street, now known as the Charles Dickens Museum which houses thousands of his personal effects.

-Living as a boarder, on weekends he would visit his family who lived with his father in Marshalsea debtor’s prison in Southwark, south of the City and across the Thames.
-His painful recollections of his experiences during this time — and he had a phenomenal memory for detail — would provide motivation and content for many of his later novels: Little Dorrit, Oliver Twist, A Christmas Carol, and especially David Copperfield.
+Living as a boarder, on weekends, he would visit his family, who lived with his father in Marshalsea debtor’s prison in Southwark, south of the City and across the Thames.
+His painful recollections of his experiences during this time and his phenomenal memory for detail would provide motivation and content for many of his later novels: Little Dorrit, Oliver Twist, A Christmas Carol, and especially David Copperfield.

-As Dickens grew older he found himself subject to bouts do insomnia and would walk the streets of London at night, sometimes 10-12 miles a night.
+As Dickens grew older, he found himself subject to bouts do insomnia and would walk the streets of London at night, sometimes 10-12 miles a night.
 He’d see parts of the city not always viewable by day, the rough parts, the scary parts.

 Dickens was an early adopter of some advanced technologies of his day and took advantage of the growing rail system, steam-powered ships, and the telegraph.
 He even used the telegraph to send coded messages to his mistress while abroad.

 A Christmas Carol

-Dickens’ fascination with ghost stories, mesmerism, and spiritualism led him to include ghostly apparitions in his other works as well, but in A Christmas Carol, as he called his “Ghostly little book” Dickens, according to G. K. Chesterson, succeeded in transforming Christmas from a sacred festival into a family feast.
+Dickens’ fascination with ghost stories, mesmerism, and spiritualism led him to include ghostly apparitions in his other works as well, but in A Christmas Carol, as he called his “Ghostly little book,” Dickens, according to G. K. Chesterton, succeeded in

 The Ghost Club

 “make myself unspeakably miserable, and frightening my very wits out of my head…which, considering that there was an illustration to every number in which there was always a pool of blood, and at least one body, was cheap.”

-Dickens became one of the earliest members of The Ghost Club when the Cambridge group organized in London in 1862.
-Two decades later, the author of Sherlock Holmes, Conan Doyle was a member.
+Dickens became one of the earliest members of “The Ghost Club” when the Cambridge group was organized in London in 1862.
+Two decades later, the author of Sherlock Holmes, Conan Doyle, was a member.

 But one of his favorites was a passage from Oliver Twist that describes the murder of Nancy by Bill Sikes.
-Dickens would stand at a small table that had a raised platform upon which he’d rest his hand that held his annotated book, where he’d read the underlined passage with DRAMA, as he wrote in the margin.
+Dickens would stand at a small table with a raised platform upon which he’d rest his hand that held his annotated book, where he’d read the underlined passage with DRAMA as he wrote in the margin.
 He would deliver this reading often, though each delivery would take a lot out of him.